 For Canadian Citizens

 Students who are not U.S. citizens or permanent residents are not eligible for U.S. Federal financial aid and therefore do not need to complete the FAFSA.
-Student employment may be available through the University work study program.
-This program typically allows a student to work 6-7 hours a week on campus.
-To be considered for this type of employment, a University work study application is required.
+Student employment may be available through the University work-study program.
+This program typically allows a student to work about 5 hours a week on campus.
+To be considered for this type of employment, a University work-study application is required.
 To print the application, visit our website.

 Students are encouraged to seek federal or provincial assistance.
 For current information on programs available to Canadian students, please visit www.canada.ca/en/employment-social-development/services/student-financial-aid.html.